 In the U. S. Senate, currently there are 54 Republicans, 44 Democrats, and 2 Independents.
 All the Democrats and Independents, 46 total, would need 21 Republicans to vote with them to impeach the president.

 It is probably impossible to get 21 Republican Senators to vote for the impeachment of a Republican president.

 The obvious conclusion is that Pres.
 Trump is in no danger of impeachment.
 According to The Associated Press, “Rep. Cohen said he understands that Republicans hold the majority in the House and are unlikely to allow hearings on the impeachment articles. “

 As long as there is a Republican majority in the U.S. Senate and the U.S. House of Representatives, no Republican president need fear impeachment.

-Historically, no American president has ever been impeached.
-Articles of impeachment were filed against Presidents Andrew Johnson, Bill Clinton, and Donald Trump, but no president has ever been impeached in American history.
+Historically, no American president has ever been impeached and removed.
+Articles of impeachment were filed against Presidents Andrew Johnson, Bill Clinton, and Donald Trump, but no president has ever been impeached and removed in American history.

 Kerry Cartier, the Disaster Guy, is interested in constitutional government and American history as well as emergency preparedness and disaster survival.
 His website for the latter two topics is www.Disasterguy.com.